TobiasGroeschner/udacity-data-science-project-2/Project-2/README.md

 - from sklearn.model_selection import GridSearchCV

+### Project Motivation:

-Project Motivation:The goal of this project is to create a machine learning pipeline to categorize disaster messages into categories.
+The goal of this project is to create a machine learning pipeline to categorize disaster messages into categories.

-File Descriptions:
+### File Descriptions:

 - ETL Pipeline Preparation.ipynb
     - Loads the *disaster_messages.csv* and *disaster_categories.csv* datasets
     - Merges the two datasets